-A DDOS can be performed by an attacker were attacker is trying to get control on computer and other internet devices(IoT) and convert them into a bot The attacker then has remote control over the group of bots, which is called a botnet.
+A DDOS can be performed by an attacker where an attacker is trying to get control of a computer and other internet devices(IoT) and convert them into a bot.
+The attacker then has indirect control across the group of bots, which is called a botnet.

 when every botnet has been established then the attacker is able to send commands to every botnet When the IP address of a victim is targeted by the botnet, each bot will respond by sending requests to the target, potentially causing the targeted server or network to overflow capacity, resulting in a denial of service to normal traffic.
-Because each bot is a legitimate Internet device, separating the attack traffic from normal traffic can be difficult.
+Because every bot is a genuine Internet device, separating the attack traffic from regular traffic can be tricky.